evelynh037/data-investigation/README.md

 <br />
 This pivot table give a good representation of the average rating distribution for each step range interval becasue instead of looking at the number of recipe fall in these ranges, we use the percentage which eliminate the potential biases caused by population differences(the total recipes number in certain step range is more than others).<br /><br />
-By looking at the table, we can see that recipe with step between 60-80 tended to have higher rating since more than 92 percent of these recipe have average rating between 4 and 5 with 0% percent that fall in average rating between 0-2.
+By looking at the table, we observed that recipes with step between 60-80 tend to have higher rating since more than 92 percent of these recipe have average rating between 4 and 5 with 0% percent that fall in average rating between 0-2.
+Morover, the distribution of average rating for step range (60,80] is different than others, with a tendency to fall in higher average rating.
+However, this observation is needed to be supported using statistical analysis tools.

 ---
 ## Assessment of Missingness